 How to Visit the Dome of the Rock in Jerusalem

-Visiting the Temple Mount and the Dome of the Rock, which is one of the most important Muslim sites in the world, requires some planning and preparation.
 Here’s how to plan the most efficient trip for your visit to this extraordinary cultural place.
-If you’d like to access the Dome of the Rock, we’ve listed 6 things to get the most out of your visit.
+If you’d like to access the Dome of the Rock, we’ve listed six things to help you get the most out of your visit.

 What should you bring to Dome of the Rock?